MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 ms.author: edupont

 ---
-# Connecting to Your Financials Data to Build a Business App Using PowerApps
+# Connecting to Your Business Central Data to Build a Business App Using PowerApps
 You can make your [!INCLUDE[d365fin](includes/d365fin_md.md)] data available as a data source in PowerApps.

 > [!NOTE]